Title:Effects of confinement on inhomogeneous systems.

 The official web page of this CONIN workshop is here.

-In addition to exciting invite lectures and by CONIN members (the slides will be added later), we had a mid-term meeting with our EC Project Officer Dr. Amanda Jane Ozin-Hofsaess (here is the program).
+In addition to exciting invites lectures and presentations by CONIN members (the slides will be added later), we had a mid-term meeting with our EC Project Officer Dr. Amanda Jane Ozin-Hofsaess (here is the program).
 The progress report presented on the meeting by the coordinator Professor Alina Ciach can be downloaded here.
 The discussions were very fruitful and Amanda Jane gave her personal feedback as "outstanding" progress in this social media .

 P. Argyrakis, P. Giazitzidis, L. Skarpalezos, Y. G. Groda, V. S. Vikhrenko, Influence of Obstacles on Equilibrium Properties of the Lattice Fluid on a Surface.
 Proceedings of the 2017 IEEE 7 th International Conference on Nanomaterials: Applications & Properties (NAP-2017).
 Part 1.
 Paper 01PCSI15 (5 p.) doi: 10.1109/NAP.2017.8190152 (INSPEC Accession Number: 17418886).

 Georgi Bokun, Vyacheslav Vikhrenko, Dung Di Caprio, Myroslav Holovko, Chemical Potential Distribution of Nonhomogeneous Solid Electrolyte.
 Proceedings of the 2017 IEEE 7th International Conference on Nanomaterials: Applications & Properties (NAP-2017).
 Part 3.
 Paper 03NE16 (4 p.) doi: 10.1109/NAP.2017.8190247 (INSPEC Accession Number: 17418765).